Exhibition Information

 The following works are on display:

-is a large-scale wall installation presenting viewers with an imaginary choice about their projected attitude toward the world around them.
+Survey is a large-scale wall installation presenting viewers with an imaginary choice about their projected attitude toward the world around them.
 The piece is a political statement that examines the emotional undercurrent that leads people to fall for a demagogue.
 It highlights the critical importance of social imagination by challenging participants and viewers to reflect on their own perceived future.
 Survey was initially conceived as a silkscreen print in English.
 The work then developed into a mail art project with participants responding to the questionnaire.
 Survey has been translated into a number of languages.
 Alongside the wall installation, gallery viewers are encouraged to share their own thoughts on the postcards provided.
 Feel free to participate!

 Postcards; Wall paint, vinyl foil; 3.23 meter, South-Korea 2018

-is a multiple channel video installation showing a boy and a girl struggling to pull on the same rope from either side.
+Tug of War is a multiple channel video installation showing a boy and a girl struggling to pull on the same rope from either side.
 Tug of War is performed by identical twins.
 The video is recorded in 15 increments, each monitor showing a single slice of the recording.
 The installation at Gallery Bundo shows the full 15 monitors installation for the first time.
 While representing a self that is forcefully conflicted, the installation embodies polarization within the self rather than in the other.

 Video projection with 15 monitors, 15 stands, and 15 Rasperry-Pis, Chicago/New York/Daegu 2018